Hygens/QT5_Complete_Sample/README.md

 ![Save button](resources/images/ok.png)

 The next step is include zones and priorities for zones.
-Said that with one "Reservatório" selected on your own QTableView you need click on plus signal button on QTableView "Zonas e Prioridades no Reservatório Selecionado":
+Said that with one "Reservoir" selected on your own QTableView you need click on plus signal button on QTableView "Zones and Priorities on Selected Reservoir":

 ![Click on add button...](resources/images/add.png)

 In that step show one form with fields with rules for values  as that:

-* Limite Inferior(hm³) < Limite Superior(hm³) <=  Volume Máximo(hm³)
+* Lower Limit(hm³) < Upper Limit(hm³) <=  Maximum Volume(hm³)

 Other rule is:

-* Priotity(Prioridade) is always growing starting from 1(one) and not repeated and the fields on QTableView for zones is ordered for Priority.
+* Priotity is always growing starting from 1(one) and not repeated and the fields on QTableView for zones is ordered for Priority.

 ![Add Zone Form...](images/add_zone.png)